ajayarunachalam/msda/README.md

 ```notebook
 !pip install msda
 ```
-Follow the rest as demonstrated in the demo example [here] -- https://github.com/ajayarunachalam/msda/blob/main/demo.ipynb
+Follow the rest as demonstrated in the demo example for Unsupervised Feature Selection [here] -- https://github.com/ajayarunachalam/msda/blob/main/demo.ipynb

-Follow the rest as demonstrated in the demo example [here] -- https://github.com/ajayarunachalam/msda/blob/main/demo1.ipynb
+Follow the rest as demonstrated in the demo example for Unsupervised Deep Anomaly Detectors & Time series predictor as Explainable AI [here] -- https://github.com/ajayarunachalam/msda/blob/main/demo1.ipynb

 ## Dependencies
 Most of the dependencies are installed automatically.
 But, if not installed when you install MSDA, then these dependencies must be installed as shown below.